Bihrmann

 Synonyms: Edwardsia toromiro, Rudolph Amandus Philippi

 Sadly, it has been extinct in the wild.
-Only last tree was known from 1917 to 1962, but it is said there exist at least two clones.
+The last tree was known from 1917 to 1962, but it is said there exist at least two clones in cultivation.

 This is a small fruit.
 It can get 5-7 beans in each.